HargovindArora/Airbnb_New_User_Bookings_Prediction/README.md

 Project for Machine Learning course 2020 Fall Semester - AI 511 @ IIIT Bangalore

 ## Objective
-Predict the top 3 destinations a new user is most likely to book
+Predict top 3 destinations where a new user is most likely to make a booking

 ## Problem Type
 Multi Class Classification